57 Cleaning Hacks For Every Room In Your House

 7. Baseboards

 Start by vacuuming the area.
 McAllister recommends investing in a horsehair brush attachment—which you can get at any big-box store—as it works well on both hard and soft surfaces.
-The reFRESH team uses Magic Erasers to make scuffed baseboards look new again.
+Shaw Taylor, Omokhodion and Burgess use Magic Erasers to make scuffed baseboards look new again.
 Be sure to wipe down the wall with a damp cloth afterward to get rid of streaks.

 Kitchen cleaning hacks

-Note: This article was originally published in 2021; updated in 2023.